ethannicholas/Frost/docs/classes.md

         var y:Int
     }

-Because `Point` does not specify a supertype, it descends from `panda.core.Object`.
+Because `Point` does not specify a supertype, it descends from `frost.core.Object`.
 Its two fields, `x` and `y`, are public by default (that is, any other class is free to read and modify them).

 You would create an instance of `Point` using the expression `Point()`, like this: